Home Sitemap About

 Rebond is the most economical choice for your home, rental or office.
 The photo shows a 7/16", 6-pound Rebond pad with a nylon mesh on the top which provides added strength and durability.

-The price you pay for a good quality padding may be slightly higher than at the shady discount carpet store down the street, however you should never skimp when it comes to buying a good quality padding to go under your good quality carpet.
+The price you pay for a good quality padding may be slightly higher than at the discount carpet outlet down the street, however you should never skimp when it comes to buying a good quality padding to go under your good quality carpet.
+Types of Carpet Pad

 What Homeowners Need To Know...